Pressure ridge (ice): Spatial coverage and seasonal evolution

 Ridges are distributed unevenly within the Arctic Ocean.
 Ridge concentration is the highest close to the Northern coast of Greenland and Canada.
 Ridge concentration can be estimated using satellite laser altimeters, while the most accurate measurements of ridge topography are obtained from airborne and submarine surveys, as well as from ocean moorings.
 Ridge concentration in the North of Greenland showed a substantial decrease between 1993 and 2023, with 12–15% fewer ridges per decade.
 A typical distance between two adjacent ridges is around 100–200 meters.
 Ridges in areas with thicker ice typically have a higher concentration and larger depth.

 Internal structure

-Although ice pressure ridges vary greatly in shape (which also evolves in time), this diagram (not to scale) shows how a drifting ridge is often idealized.
+Schematic cross-section of a sea ice pressure ridge, showing the sail above the waterline and the keel below.
+The ridge consists of broken ice blocks (rubble) and a consolidated layer, with level ice on either side.